 The standard 1999 Connecticut clad quarters in circulated condition are only worth their face value of $0.25.
-These coins only sell for a premium in the higher condition grades.
+These coins only sell for a premium in uncirculated condition.

 Silver Proof Quarter

 The 1999 S silver proof Connecticut quarter is worth around $27 in PR 66DC condition.
 The value is around $38 in PR 69DC condition.

 MS 63 choice uncirculated- In the major focal areas there are some blemishes or contact marks.
 The coin's luster might not be as prominent.

 MS 65 gem uncirculated- There is strong luster and eye appeal.
 A few light contact marks may be present but they are barely noticeable.